-There are many grouting products on the market, from simple sand and cement mortar, to two-part epoxy resins like GftK VDW.
-Each has some important differences which mean they are not simply interchangeable.
+When it comes to laying a patio, there are many jointing compounds or grouts you can use to fill the gaps between your paving units: from simple sand and cement mortar, to two-part epoxy resins like GftK VDW.
+Each product has some important differences which means they are not simply interchangeable.

 When selecting the best grout for our own landscaping jobs, our team of installers always considers a number of factors: the type of paving, the base and bedding layer, aesthetics, lifespan, weather conditions and of course the budget.

 If this all sounds like a lot to think about, don’t worry.
 In this blog, Kebur Business Partner David Booton takes you through the pros and cons of each type of grout on offer, leaving you more confident in choosing the right product for your project.

 Each of the five types of grout below tends to have certain properties which we’ll go through.
 However, each manufacturer’s instructions will vary.
 So do always read these carefully before buying and applying a product.